- The Thesis Process

 - The required number of signatures

-Required signatures for the master's TDA = student's adviser + department head.
+Required signatures for the master's TDA = student's adviser (at least one signature in the adviser approval section or additional approval section must be that of a graduate faculty member) + department head.

-Required signatures for the doctoral TDA = director of research (adviser) + ALL voting committee members + the department head.
+Required signatures for the doctoral TDA = director of research (adviser) + all voting committee members who voted to pass the student at the final exam (defense) + the department head.

 The signature of the department head (or authorized signatory) must be original, and all signatures must be on the same form.
 Signatures of off-site committee members may be obtained through faxing or scanning and emailing the form prior to the department head signing it.